Chart Color Schemes

 An assessment of population growth drivers in Thomastown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Thomastown is projected to have a population increase of 5,583 persons, reflecting a total increase of 23.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from December 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+By 2041, Thomastown is projected to experience a significant population increase, with an expected growth of 5,583 persons, reflecting a total increase of 23.1% over the 17-year period from November 2025.

 Frequently Asked Questions - Population